-The issue with this is that if the market in which you are investing has a down turn (e.g. if the real estate or stock market crashes), your portfolio will take a significant hit.
-If you have invested in a range of assets, on the other hand, the individual investments in falling markets will be affected, but the overall portfolio will be insulated, as other markets will remain stable or might even climb.
+The issue with this is that if the market in which you are investing has a downturn (e.g. if the real estate or stock market crashes), your portfolio will take a significant hit.
+On the other hand, if you have invested in a range of assets the individual investments in falling markets will be affected, but the overall portfolio will be insulated, as other markets will remain stable or might even climb.

 Commodities are one asset class that can be added to your portfolio to create diversification and better manage risk.

-Now that you have an understanding of the commodity markets, and the top reasons to trade them, where and when did these markets originate?
-While the precise birthdate of commodities trading is a bit hard to pinpoint, many believe that commodity trading is as old as human civilisation itself.
+While the precise birthdate of commodities trading is hard to pinpoint, many believe that commodity trading is as old as human civilisation itself.

-It was the Greeks and Romans, though, who chose gold and silver as their preferred currencies, which meant gold because the first widely traded commodity of the ancient world.
+It was the Greeks and Romans, though, who chose gold and silver as their preferred currencies, which meant that these became the first widely traded commodities of the ancient world.

-It wasn't until a few centuries ago, however, that the modern commodity market developed through futures trading.
+It wasn't until a few centuries ago, however, that the modern commodity market began to develop through futures trading.

 Futures are contracts that allow two parties (a buyer and a seller) to agree to make a transaction at a future date at a set price.
 This price is set regardless of the market value of the asset at the expiration date of the contract.